erfanrajati/Lexicalis/README.md

 # Random-Compiler-in-Python
-A reimplementation of a Lexial Analyser in Python (previously written in C++ at https://github.com/erfanrajati/Random-Lex-in-Cpp)
+A reimplementation of a Lexial Analyzer in Python (previously written in C++ at https://github.com/erfanrajati/Random-Lex-in-Cpp)